 The following two tables illustrate the relationship between ISO/IEC 27001:2013 and ISO/IEC 27001:2005.
-Table A deals with the main body of the standard and Table B deals with Annex A. These are simplified tables for illustrative purpose only.
+Table Adeals with the main body of the standard and Table B deals with Annex A. These are simplified tables for illustrative purpose only.
+More detailed mapping data is available on the BSI website www.bsigroup.com/27kmapping as a downloadable PDF.

-Table A lists the minor clause titles in ISO/IEC 27001:2013 in the left hand column.
+Table Alists the minor clause titles in ISO/IEC 27001:2013 in the left hand column.
 For each one, the entry in the right hand column shows the clause titles in ISO/IEC 27001:2005 that correspond in some way.
 In order to see exactly what is new and what has been removed, please consult the detailed mapping data.

-Table A: Mapping of ISO/IEC 27001:2013 clauses to ISO/IEC 27001:2005
+Table A: Mapping of ISO/IEC 27001:2013 clausesto ISO/IEC 27001:2005

-ISO. /IEC 27001:2013 ISO/ IEC 27001:2005 0 Introduction 0 Introduction 1 Scope 1 Scope 2 Normative references 2 Normative references 3 Terms and definitions 3 Terms and definitions 4.1 Understanding the organization and its context 8.3 Preventive action 4.2 Understanding the needs and expectations of interested parties 5.2.1(c) ldentify and address legal and regulatory requirements and contractual security obligations 4.3 Determining the scope of the information security management system) Define scope and boundaries) Ensure the scope remains adequate 4.4 Information security management system 4.1 General requirements 5.1 Leadership and commitment 5.1 Management commitment 5.2 Policy 4.2.1 b) Define an ISMS policy 5.3 Organizational roles, responsibilities and authorities 5.1 c) Establishing roles and responsibilities for information security 6.1.1 Actions to address risks and opportunities - general 8.3 Preventive action 6.1.2 Information security risk assessment 4.2.1 d) Define the risk assessment approach) Identify the risks) Analyse and evaluate the risks Continued >>
+/IEC 27001:2013 ISO/I IEC 27001:2005 0 Introduction 0 Introduction 1 Scope 1 Scope 2 Normative references 2 Normative references 3 Terms and definitions 3 Terms and definitions 4.1 Understanding the organization and its context 8.3 Preventive action 4.2 Understanding the needs and expectations of interested parties 5.2.1(c) Identify and address legal and regulatory requirements and contractual security obligations 4.3 Determining the scope of the information security management system Define scope and boundaries Ensure the scope remains adequate 4.4 Information security management system 4.1 General requirements 5.1 Leadership and commitment 5.1 Management commitment 5.2 Policy 4.2.1 b) ) Define an ISMS policy 5.3 Organizational roles, responsibilities and authorities 5.1 c) Establishing roles and responsibilities for information security 6.1.1 Actions to address risks and opportunities - general 8.3 Preventive action 6.1.2 Information security risk assessment 4.2.1 d) Define the risk assessment approach ) Identify the risks Analyse and evaluate the risks Continued "